MeepleCodes/ffxiv_macro/README.md

 [x] Start using MUI
   [x] Keep is a good template to take inspiration from
 - Overlays for common chat window sizes
+  - Mine is ~466x189px, most standard macros seem to come up maybe a bit shorter
 - Dark theme
 - Line count in status bar (and warn if >15)
 - Move web component to asset-loaded CSS